johnnycyberseed/ibm-zk/pages/IMS___Catalog___Hierarchy.md

 		- Green —
 		- Blue —
 - There are two first child level segments for site customization: `DBDVEND` and `PSBVEND`
+- DBDs
 	- The DBD reserved name for the PHIDAM database is `DFSCD000`
-- The DBD reserved name for the PSINDEX database is `DFSCX`
+	- The DBD reserved name for the PSINDEX database is `DFSCX000` -